UPDATED October, 2023

 - Is there anything in my medical history that might put me at risk for complications?
 If so, what should I be aware of/looking out for?

-Once you’ve isolated yourself from other COVID-19–negative household members, you’ll need to make a plan to shelter in place for a minimum of 10 days from the first day of symptoms (this could be longer if your symptoms have not improved).
+Once you’ve isolated yourself from other COVID-19–negative household members, you’ll need to make a plan to stay home and isolate from others for a minimum of 5 days from the first day of symptoms (this could be longer if your symptoms have not improved).

 The goal is to care for yourself without exposing others to COVID-19.
 This may mean calling your employer to request sick leave or remote work if you’re feeling well enough and are able to do so, setting up grocery delivery, and asking for help with errands or chores like dog walking.
 You can learn more about when you can be around others again from the CDC.